Ayushmishra05/SymKAN-TP-Transformer/README.md

 * This Transformer architecture is the same as, which is provided in the paper, Now for comparison a basic Transformer was built to train on the dataset, the dataset consisted of 15K Rows, which was provided, by the org
 * After training the Transformers for 10 epochs, the Accuracy came out to be 99.5%, Now the task was to improve it and also bring the interpretability here

-## Approach - SymKAN-TPT (Tensor-Product Transformer combined with KAN and Sympy)
+## Task 3.1 - Approach - SymKAN-TPT (Tensor-Product Transformer combined with KAN and Sympy)
  ### Why this Approach
 * The Last Approach for the Same Problem Introduced a KAN Layer with Transformer Architecture, which resulted in Promising Accuracy
 * This Approach is Inspired from the Last Approach, We utilise KAN Layer with TP-Transformer Further Evaluated by Sympy Layer